emipa606/AssetBuilder/README.md

 Referencing files in the bundle is done the same way as when they are separate files since the bundle contains the path the files were in when imported.

-Bundles are version specific to the Unity-version they were created with so bundles created for Rimworld built in 2022.3 cannot be used in the earlier version of the game.
+Bundles are version specific to the Unity-version they were created with so bundles created for RimWorld 1.6 onwards are built in 2022.3 and cannot be used in earlier versions of the game.

 If your mod has version-support you will need to use [LoadFolders.xml](https://rimworldwiki.com/wiki/Modding_Tutorials/Mod_Folder_Structure#LoadFolders.xml_.28Optional.29) to have older versions use older bundles or the actual textures/sounds-folders